-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) consumer budgeting and billing process that includes reconciliation and monitoring components 409.221(4)(a), F.S The Agency for Health Care Administration shall establish the consumer-directed care program which shall be based on the principles of consumer choice and control.
+Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) i budgeting and billing process that includes reconciliation and monitoring components.
+409.221(4)(a), F.S The Agency for Health Care Administration shall establish the consumer-directed care program which shall be based on the principles of consumer choice and control.
 The agency shall implement the program upon federal approval.
 The agency shall establish interagency cooperative agreements with and shall work with the Departments of Elderly Affairs, Health, and Children and Families and the Agency for Persons with Disabilities to implement and administer the program.
-The program shall allow enrolled persons to choose the providers of services and to direct the delivery of services, to best meet their long-term care needs.
-58A-5.030(7)(c), F.A.C. - The service plan must be developed and agreed upon by the resident or the resident's representative or designee, surrogate, guardian, or attorney-in-fact, and must reflect the responsibility and right of the resident to consider options and assume risks when making choices pertaining to the resident's service needs and preferences.
-59G-13.080(6)(h)(2), F.A.C In providing applicants or participants
+The program shall allow enrolled persons to choose the providers of services and to direct the delivery of services, to best meet their long-term care needs. representative or designee, surrogate, guardian, or attorney-in-fact, and must reflect the responsibility and right of the resident to consider options and assume risks when making choices pertaining to the resident's service needs and preferences. plan must be developed and agreed upon by the resident or the resident's representative or designee, surrogate, guardian, or attorney-in-fact, and must reflect the responsibility and right of the resident to consider options and assume risks when making choices pertaining to the resident's service needs and preferences.
+59G-13.080(6)(h)(2), F.A.C. - In providing applicants or participants upon by the resident or the resident's representative or designee, surrogate, guardian, or attorney-in-fact, and must reflect the responsibility and right of the resident to consider options and assume risks when making choices pertaining to the resident's service needs and preferences.
+59G-13.080(6)(h)(2), F.A.C. - In upon by the resident or the resident's representative or designee, surrogate, guardian, or attorney-in-fact, and must reflect the responsibility and right of the resident to consider options and assume risks when making choices pertaining to the resident's service needs and preferences.
+59G-13.080(6)(h)(2), F.A.C. - In

-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) Compliant freedom of choice, the Agency or its designee must afford recipients the opportunity to choose from those enrolled providers capable of providing the covered services identified in the recipient's plan of care.
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) freedom of choice, the Agency or its designee must afford recipients the opportunity to choose from those enrolled providers capable of providing the covered services identified in the recipient's plan of care.
 Developmental Disabilities Individual Budgeting Waiver Services Coverage and Limitations Handbook, page 2-3.
 The iBudget Waiver is designed around individual choice.
 Recipients served through the waiver can select among enrolled, qualified providers and can change providers at any time within the funds allocated in their individual budget allocations.
 Freedom of choice includes individual responsibility for selection of the most appropriate residential environment and combination of services and supports to accomplish the recipient's goals and objectives set forth in their support plans, while ensuring the level of services provided is appropriate to address the recipient's needs.
-SMMC Contract, Attachment II, Exhibit II-B, Section V(E)(6)(d)(3) - When service needs are identified, the enrollee shall be given information about the available providers so that an informed choice of providers can be made.
-The entire care planning process shall be documented in the case record.
-Provider owned or controlled Partially Compliant 58A-5.025(1), F.A.C.
-Implement new Home and Expected completion date
+SMMC Contract, Attachment II, Exhibit II- B, Section V (E)(6)(d)(3) - When service needs are identified, the enrollee shall be given information about the available providers so that an informed choice of providers can be made.
+The entire care planning process